he-leon/car-light-reminder/README.md

 <img src="https://github.com/he-leon/car-light-reminder/assets/22372029/1686e6d1-49d5-4839-aab4-7c8841654158" width=20% height=20%>

-The following video shows the function of the device installed in a 1973 VW T2 van (unmute video).
+The video below shows the function of the device installed in a 1973 VW T2 van (unmute video).
 Door switches where not used in this case, as they need fixing.
 The alarms sounds when the light is on and ignition is off.
-In the background you can hear birds singing, if your're wondering :)
+In the background, unrelated to the alarm, you can hear birds singing, if your're wondering :)

 https://github.com/he-leon/car-light-reminder/assets/22372029/975c73eb-ee59-47c9-b566-bfc0754d50dc